Skip to main content

 Employment

 Our employment lawyers offer tailored legal advice and services.
-We regularly act for large corporations across the UK which, when working for an individual, gives us valuable experience of tackling the matter from the other side of the fence.
+We regularly act for large corporations across the UK, which, when working for an individual, gives us valuable experience in tackling the matter from the other side of the fence.

 Whilst we can quickly respond with specialist advice if something goes wrong, we are often consulted at all stages of the employment relationship.
-We offer professional advice on proposed employment contracts; with an emphasis on post-termination restrictions and confidentiality obligations.
-We advise on suitable clauses to be included in directors’ service agreements, which best protect the individual.
-We provide guidance on family-friendly employment rights including requests for flexible working and rights afforded to employees on maternity leave.
+We offer professional advice on proposed employment contracts, emphasising post-termination restrictions and confidentiality obligations.
+We advise on suitable clauses in directors’ service agreements that best protect the individual.
+We provide guidance on family-friendly employment rights, including requests for flexible working hours and rights afforded to employees on maternity leave.

-If the employment relationship becomes difficult, we provide adept advice on all areas including; disciplinary issues and grievances, redundancies and transfers, terminations and exit strategies.
+If the employment relationship becomes difficult, we provide adept advice on all areas, including disciplinary issues and grievances, redundancies and transfers, terminations and exit strategies.
 We aim to provide advice and guidance on a sensible and cost-effective basis.
-If matters cannot be resolved, we guide employees through the ACAS early conciliation procedure through to representation in the Employment Tribunal or civil courts.
+If matters cannot be resolved, we guide employees through the ACAS early conciliation procedure to representation in the Employment Tribunal or civil courts.

 At a glance

-• Acting for a group of employees with claims relating to a collective redundancy process.
+• Acting for employees with claims relating to a collective redundancy process.
 All employees secured substantial compensation after securing favourable rulings on preliminary issues.

 • Securing substantial compensation for a female employee in the banking sector subjected to very serious acts of sexual harassment.